Barchester Healthcare and living with COVID

 Visiting Barchester Healthcare Homes/Hospitals

-Visits are supported for all types of visitors including those who can provide entertainment or care services.
-Visitors are welcome to visit either in a bedroom or private room, or spend time in communal areas as long as a facemask is worn when not eating or drinking.
-Residents and patients are welcome to leave the care home without the need for isolation or testing on return, and we actively offer various trips out for our residents/patients to enjoy.
+We are delighted that our homes continue to be warm and welcoming with daily life full of people popping in and out, seeing loved ones and having fun together.
+All visits are supported including from friends and family, healthcare professionals, the local community and volunteers and those who are coming in to provide a service whether that is entertainment, beauty, healthcare or anything else.
+Visitors are welcome to visit either in a bedroom or private room, or spend time in communal areas.
+Residents and patients are welcome to leave the care home and we actively offer various trips out for our residents/patients to enjoy.
 Families are also welcome to join in for communal activities, outings and events, just ask the home/hospitals what activities that they have organised for you to participate in.

 We are so grateful for the vaccination programme that has allowed us all to return to normality, and we will continue to support our residents, patients and staff to have vaccinations including boosters as soon as possible.